ViktorNastenko/Manawa-workshops/cicd/manawa-cicd-workshop6.md

 If you don't find any service account matching your team, then you can create a new one using the following command

-/!\ only do this if you haven't found a service account matching your team by using the "oc get sa" command above:
+> /!\ only do this if you haven't found a service account matching your team when using the command: "oc get sa":

 ```
 $ export MANAWA_USER=[YOUR SERVICE ACCOUNT]